Including Management Discussion and Analysis Report

 A table containing particulars of employees in accordance with the provisions ofSection 197(12) of the Companies Act 2013 ("the Act") read with Rule 5(1) ofthe Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 formspart of this Report and annexed herewith as "Annexure - E".

-136 of the Act the Report and Accounts are being sent tothe Members and others entitled thereto excluding the information on employees' particulars which is availablefor inspection by the Members through electronic mode up tothe date of the ensuing AnnualGeneral Meeting.
-Any member interested in obtaining a copyof such statement may write tothe Company Secretary at the Company's Registered Office.
+136 of the Act the Report and Accounts are being sent to the Members and othersentitled thereto excluding the information on employees' particulars which is availablefor inspection by the Members through electronic mode up to the date of the ensuing AnnualGeneral Meeting.
+Any member interested in obtaining a copy of such statement may write tothe Company Secretary at the Company's Registered Office.

 The Company does not have any subsidiary company or associate company or joint venturecompany.

-The Auditors Messrs.
-Walker Chandiok & Co LLP Chartered Accountants (Firm RegistrationNo.
+The Auditors Walker Chandiok & Co LLP Chartered Accountants (Firm RegistrationNo.
 001076N/N500013) were appointed as Statutory Auditors to hold office for a term of 5(five) years from conclusion of 66th Annual General Meeting till the conclusionof the 71st Annual General Meeting subject to ratification by members at theAnnual General Meeting.
 Accordingly Walker Chandiok & Co LLP would be completingtheir term as the Statutory Auditors of the Company at this 71st Annual GeneralMeeting.

 Pursuant to Section 148 of the Companies Act 2013 read with the Companies (CostRecords and Audit) Rules 2014 as amended from time to time the cost audit recordsmaintained by the Company is required to be audited.
-Your Directors had on therecommendation of the Audit Committee appointed Messrs.
-RA & Co. to audit the costaccounts of the Company for the financial year 2020-21 on a remuneration of '1400000/-(Rupees Fourteen Lakhs only).
+The Board of Directors had on therecommendation of the Audit Committee appointed Messrs.
+RA & Co. to audit the costaccounts of the Company for the financial year 2022-23 on a remuneration of '1400000/-(Rupees Fourteen Lakhs only).
 As required under the Companies Act 2013 the remunerationpayable to the Cost Auditor is required to be placed before the Members in a generalmeeting for their ratification.
 Accordingly a Resolution seeking Member's ratificationfor the remuneration

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Messrs.
 Saraf & Associates a firm of Company Secretaries in Practice toundertake the Secretarial Audit of the Company.
 The Secretarial Audit Report forms part ofthis Report and annexed herewith as "Annexure - F".
-The Secretarial Audit Reportfor the financial year ended March 31 2020 does not contain any qualificationreservation or adverse remark.
+The Secretarial Audit Reportfor the financial year ended March 31 2022 does not contain any qualificationreservation or adverse remark.

 COMPLIANCE WITH SECRETARIAL STANDARDS: